ReddyLab/CRADLE/README.md

 * The 7th colum (inputCount):  the mean of control read counts.
 * The 8th colum (outputCount):  the mean of experimental read counts.
 * The 9-10th colum (-log(pvalue), -log(qvalue)):  -log10 of p value and q value.
 If a p value is zero, we used the maximum of -log(pvalue) values out of the total peaks.
 The same applies for q values.
-* The 11th column: Cohen's D, standarized effect size. 'nan' in the case where there is only one replicate in either -ctrlbw or -expbw.
+* The 11th column: Cohen's D, standarized effect size.
+This column will have 'nan' values in the case where there is only one replicate in either -ctrlbw or -expbw.

 ### 3) Output files for normliaze
    Normalized bigwigs files of which file name has '_normalized' in the suffix.
 The number of generated corrected bigwigs files will be the same as the total number of  bigwigs files used as input (this includes both control and experimental bigwigs).